U.N. calls for protecting gay rights worldwide

 "HIGH DEGREE OF CRUELTY"

-In addition to spontaneous "street" violence, people perceived as being LGBT may be targets of more organized abuse, "including by religious extremists, paramilitary groups, neo-Nazis and extreme nationalists," the U.N. report said.
+In addition to spontaneous "street" violence, people perceived as being LGBT may be targets of more organised abuse, "including by religious extremists, paramilitary groups, neo-Nazis and extreme nationalists," the U.N. report said.

 Violence against LGBT people tends to be especially vicious, with "a high degree of cruelty" including mutilation and castration, it added.

-They are also victims of so-called "honor killings" carried out by relatives or community members who believe shame has been brought on the family, according to the 25-page report.
+They are also victims of so-called "honour killings" carried out by relatives or community members who believe shame has been brought on the family, according to the 25-page report.

 Gay men have been murdered in Sweden and the Netherlands, while a homeless transgender woman was killed in Portugal, it said.
 Lesbian, bisexual and transgender women in El Salvador, Kyrgyzstan and South Africa have experienced gang rapes, family violence and murder.